Album “Back From Hell”

 Most well known is probably the cover of Aerosmith’s song “Walk This Way”, which features Steven Tyler and Joe Perry of Aerosmith.
 Not to forget the iconic “My Adidas”, an ode to the sneakers Run-DMC were wearing, which eventually lead to an endorsement deal and long-time relationship with the Adidias brand.
 Another successfull singles taken from “Raising Hell” is “It’s Tricky”.

-The album itself was available with two slightly different versions of the cover, the cover artwork being basically the same but in different colour.
+The album itself was available with two slightly different versions of the cover, the cover artwork being basically the same but in different colours.

 Track list: